dobrian/cmp/ucsdResources/oscillators/sineAddition_table.md

-# Sinewave Addition
+# Sinewave Addition in Tables

-One can also add sine waves together to approximate the basic forms presented earlier in this section.
+One can also add sine waves together (additive synthesis) to approximate the basic forms presented earlier in this section.
 Individual sine waves of appropriate frequencies and amplitudes (with matching phases) can be used or one can use a lookup method and fill the table with the sum of the waves.
 The latter method is shown here.

 ## Sawtooth and Ramp